Before you access Settings

 - If there is no period in defined primary calendar, the secondary calendar period is applied.

-- If no appointment is found on both calendars (with secondary configured), the "Default" of the first calendar is used.
+- If no appointment is found in either calendar (with a secondary configured), the "Default" state of the first calendar is used.

 - The default of the secondary calendar never applies in a two-calendar scenario.
 If the secondary calendar has no periods defined it is effectively ignored.